 In today’s unified communication environment, session border controller (SBC) plays a major role in security, interoperability and transcoding.
 An SBC is highly capable to automate the entire process and do the call translations with the help of built-in interoperability features.
 Advanced transcoding capabilities of an SBC allows it to execute the audio translation process seamlessly.

 Session border controller vendors nowadays constantly try to add new features to make this solution more robust and effective.
-Therefore, let us discuss in detail, what a session border controller is and how this solution works for communication providers as well as for enterprises.
+Therefore, let us discuss in detail, what is a session border controller and how this solution works for communication providers as well as for enterprises.

-What is a Session Border Controller?
+What is a Session Border Controller (SBC)?

 “Session” in SBC means communication that takes place between the caller and the receiver.
 There are media streams in the calls which works to carry the audio and video elements of the call along with other data.
 A Session border controller works to manage the data flows of all the sessions.